Understanding the UML Diagram: Everything You Need to Know

 What Would You Use One For?

-There are two primary types of UML diagrams, and people use them for different purposes.
-These two types are structural or behavioral diagrams.
+There are two primary types of UML diagrams, structural and behavioral diagrams, and people use them for different purposes.

-Behavioral diagrams show what should happen in a system and how different parts interact or behave about one another.
+Behavioral diagrams show what should happen in a system and how different parts interact or behave.
 For example, an activity diagram is one form of a behavioral diagram that shows each part of a step-by-step process.
-A use case diagram is another type, which describes each of the components in the diagram and how they relate to each other.
+A use case diagram is another type that describes each of the components in the diagram and how they relate to each other.

 Structural diagrams instead describe the objects in the system; they do not detail how they would interact.
 They may detail a set of steps or list several objects and what they contain but relate their data to the current state of the application.
 This is instead of about other objects.

-There are many other types of UML diagrams, some of which go into a lot more information.
+There are many other types of UML diagrams, some of which go into much more information.
 For additional information on these, many sites can help you understand the nature of different UML diagrams.
 Sites such as https://setapp.com/how-to/uml-diagram-guide give good examples of how to create them.

 How Do I Make One?